Skip to content

 Definition: A Danish concept of coziness, comfort, and contentment.

-Etymology: From Danish, related to Norwegian hugga (to comfort)
+Etymology: From Danish, related to Norwegian hugga (to comfort).

-Cultural origin: Danish culture
+Cultural origin: Danish culture.

 Wikipedia: Hygge

-Quote: "Hygge is about an atmosphere and an experience, rather than about things." — Meik Wiking
+"Hygge is about an atmosphere and an experience, rather than about things." — Meik Wiking

 Nostalgia

-Etymology: Coined by Swiss physician Johannes Hofer (1688) from Greek nostos (homecoming) + algos (pain)
+Etymology: Coined by Swiss physician Johannes Hofer (1688) from Greek nostos (homecoming) + algos (pain).

 Wikipedia: Nostalgia

-Quote: "Nostalgia is a file that removes the rough edges from the good old days." — Doug Larson
+"Nostalgia is a file that removes the rough edges from the good old days." — Doug Larson

 Saudade

-Etymology: From Portuguese, possibly from Latin solitas (solitude)
+Etymology: From Portuguese, possibly from Latin solitas (solitude).

-Cultural origin: Portuguese and Galician cultures
+Cultural origin: Portuguese and Galician cultures.

 Wikipedia: Saudade